Wynn Resorts Limited (WYNN) and the Battle of Fundamentals vs. Technicals

-Wynn Resorts Limited (NASDAQ:WYNN) went up by 4.00% from its latest closing price compared to the recent 1-year high of $143.88.
-The company’s stock price has collected -3.78% of loss in the last five trading sessions.
-Press Release reported on 11/15/21 that Troika Media Reports First Quarter Fiscal Year 2022 Results
+Wynn Resorts Limited (NASDAQ:WYNN) went down by -6.04% from its latest closing price compared to the recent 1-year high of $143.88.
+The company’s stock price has collected -5.29% of loss in the last five trading sessions.
+Barron’s reported on 11/26/21 that Caesars, Wynn, and Other Casino Stocks Fell on New Covid Variant Concerns

 Is It Worth Investing in Wynn Resorts Limited (NASDAQ :WYNN) Right Now?